-A recent study showed that people are currently spending an average of over six hours online every day.
+A 2019 report from Hootsuite and We Are Social found that people are currently spending an average of over six hours online every day.
 Some are spending even more time online than that between work and other extracurricular activities that are now virtual due to COVID.

 Many people take for granted how easy it is to access nearly any website in the world without any trouble.
-For people with diversabilities (diverse abilities), it is not always this simple to navigate to a website and access information.
-In fact, many websites do not take people with diversabilities into consideration.
+For people with disabilities, it is not always this simple to navigate to a website and access information.
+In fact, many websites do not take the needs of people with disabilities into consideration.

 If your agency or company website is not accessible for people who are blind, Deaf, or experience different cognitive functioning, there are a few things you can do to improve it!